Grant-Seeking Capability Pilot

 Problem-solving sessions

 The Kāpiti Impact Trust will offer problem-solving sessions to support participants in the Grant-Seeking Capability Pilot programme.
 These sessions are specifically designed to support people using GEM Local.
-The quarterly sessions will cover any problems, or stumbling blocks you are having with the system so we can figure out next steps together.
+The quarterly sessions will cover any problems, or stumbling blocks you are having so we can figure out next steps together.

 Skill-building Workshops